gdalle/PlutoProfile.jl/README.md

 [![Build Status](https://github.com/gdalle/PlutoProfile.jl/workflows/CI/badge.svg)](https://github.com/gdalle/PlutoProfile.jl/actions)

-Profile functions inside Pluto notebooks without worrying about parallelism.
+Profile functions inside Pluto notebooks.

-This package exports a single macro, `@plutoprofview`, which has basically the same effect as `@profview` from [ProfileSVG.jl](https://github.com/kimikage/ProfileSVG.jl).
+This package exports a single macro, `@plutoprofview`, which has basically the same effect as `@profview` from [ProfileCanvas.jl](https://github.com/pfitzseb/ProfileCanvas.jl).
-The only difference is that `@plutoprofview` filters the profiling flame graph to remove the useless parts where the notebook process is simply waiting on other tasks.
+The only difference is that `@plutoprofview` filters the profiling flame graph to remove the useless top part, in which the notebook process is simply waiting on other tasks or calling Pluto internals.

-See the [example notebook](https://gdalle.github.io/PlutoProfile.jl/) to understand the difference.